You’re busy and have little time to spend researching how you should be training and eating. So let me make it super simple for you.

 Can anyone really tell me they don’t know that Big Mac’s and candy aren’t healthy?

 You know what’s healthy.
+You’ve known for years.

 You just have to commit to eating those foods.